soexperttt/soexperttt/README.md

 - Spring

 #### Tools I use:
-- IntelliJ IDEA - for backend
+- IntelliJ IDEA
-- DataGrip - for database
+- DataGrip
-- VSC - for frontend
+- VSC
-- Postman - for testing APIs
+- Postman

 #### Basic understanding in other languages:
 - C#